 Over a year's time, the diffuse energy of the sun drives the annual growth of the plant life in fields and forests that in turn sustains both animals and humans.
 Harnessing the diffuse energy of the sun and wind is not a new concept for humans.
 Consider that every bite of food we take is a bit of renewable solar energy.
 Since humans began farming...
 Click here for more information (Renewable Energy at Farmpark, Naturally Speaking PDF

-Reinstalling the wind turbine will provide a fuller experience of green energy for our visitors and students as well as providing additional energy for the powering of our Farmpark facility,” explains Baker.
+The wind turbine provides a fuller experience of green energy for our visitors and students as well as providing additional energy for the powering of our Farmpark facility,” explains Baker.
 “The experimental nature of this project will also provide additional opportunities to understand energy efficiencies and turbine design.”

 Installation Company Information